gahingwoo/cyd-AtmosGuard/README.md

 - **cyd**: For ILI9341 screens
 - **cyd2usb**: For ST7789 screens with RGB inversion and BGR color order adjustments

-Additionally, the `platformio.ini` configuration file includes **WiFi credentials, weather API keys, time zone settings, and update intervals**, which you can customize based on their needs.
+Additionally, the `platformio.ini` configuration file includes **WiFi credentials, weather API keys, time zone settings, brightness, and update intervals**, which you can customize based on their needs.